 If you are shopping for an older kid, a better option may be an iPad.
 This would put them in the Apple ecosystem in terms of apps and messaging, and as many families already have an iPhone (or two, or three, or more), sticking with Apple and iOS will allow them to share services with other family members.
 Apple offers the Apple One subscription, which shares services such as Apple Music, Arcade, TV+, Fitness+, and more, all for one low (family) price.
 An iPad, depending on the model you choose, can also be used for schoolwork, in addition to fun after-school activities.

 Swappa’s Quick Picks

 In an attempt to make things easier — here are our quick picks.

-- Best iPad: iPad Air 4
+- Best iPad: iPad Air 4 or iPad mini (6th gen)

-- Best tablet (low-priced and easy to use): Amazon Fire HD 8 (2020)
+- Best (low-priced and easy to use) tablet: Amazon Fire HD 8 Plus (2020)

 Whichever model — or models — you end up choosing, you can rest assured knowing that you’ll find the best prices right here in the Swappa marketplace, the safest marketplace for used tech.
 And, if the models we selected throughout this post aren’t perfect in your eyes, you can tap the green button below to check out all the different tablets that are available on Swappa.